rskwan/ucb-enrollment/README.md

 ## Usage

-Initialize the SQLite3 database as `enrollment.db` using the schema in `enrollment.sql`:
+Initialize the SQLite3 database as `enrollment.db` using the schema in `enrollment.sql`, and the database for classes with their CCN not shown on the schedule as `nonintenr.db` with the schema in `nonintenr.sql`:

     sqlite3 enrollment.db < enrollment.sql
+    sqlite3 nonintenr.db < nonintenr.sql

-Running `python getInfo.py` will get the information for the Fall 2013 courses and store them in the database `enrollment.db`. `python api.py` will start Flask and provide access to an API for the data.
+Running `python getInfo.py` will get the information for the Fall 2013 courses and store them in the databases. `python api.py` will start Flask and provide access to an API for the data.